 — NEWS —

-- We receive an Exploration Grant by the Boehringer-Ingelheim Foundation.
+- We receive support by the Boehringer-Ingelheim Foundation.
 Thank you for your confidence in our research program.
-We hope to pay back soon with exciting new results!
+We hope to pay back soon with exciting new results.

 - Our work on palladium imido complexes was highlighted in a recent manuscript by M. Tamm and coworkers as a breakthrough in the field together with the spectacular work by L. Deng and Y. Chen.
 Happy to be named in line with these two great chemists from the SIOC!